desiflex/IPTV-Channels/README.md

 ## Changelog (v0.5)

 - Added Nitro!
 My Very own web tv channel!
+Or you can click <a href="http://webtelevision-west1.redirect.me.net">here</a> to watch the stream online.

 ## Past Updates